Keenan McCardell: Tampa Bay Buccaneers

-McCardell signed with the Tampa Buccaneers before the 2002 season.
-The Buccaneers would go on to win Super Bowl XXXVII, beating the AFC champion Oakland Raiders 48-21 with McCardell scoring two touchdowns in that game.
+McCardell signed with the Tampa Bay Buccaneers before the 2002 season.
+The Buccaneers would go on to win Super Bowl XXXVII, beating the AFC champion Oakland Raiders 48–21 with McCardell scoring two touchdowns in that game.
 He became the team's primary receiver late in the 2003 season, making his second Pro Bowl, mainly due to a dispute between receiver Keyshawn Johnson and the Buccaneers organization, which ultimately ended in Johnson being traded to the Dallas Cowboys for Joey Galloway.

 McCardell started the 2004 season as a holdout with the Buccaneers after wanting a new contract.

 San Diego Chargers

-After the dispute with the Buccaneers, McCardell was traded to the San Diego Chargers in exchange for a third- and fifth-round draft pick in the 2005 NFL Draft.
+After the dispute with the Buccaneers, McCardell was traded to the San Diego Chargers in exchange for a third- and fifth-round draft pick in the 2005 NFL draft.
 In 2005, he was the team's second-leading receiver behind tight end Antonio Gates, totaling 70 catches for 917 yards, and a career-high nine touchdown receptions.
 On December 4, 2005, in a game against the Oakland Raiders, McCardell became the 13th player in NFL history to record 800 career receptions.

 On March 1, 2007, McCardell was released by the Chargers.
 In three years with the team he totaled 137 receptions for 1,747 yards and 10 touchdowns.